-Lecture/ discussion on the art and science of warfare with concentration on U.S. military history from the Colonial Period onward.
-Generally restricted to Army ROTC students, with few exceptions to non-ROTC students.
+Lecture/discussion on the art and science of warfare concentrating on U.S. military history from the Colonial Period to present.
+Generally restricted to Army ROTC students, requiring twenty pages of graded writing assignments.
 A-F only.
 Pre: consent.

 Limited to military science students who have had at least one previous military science course for which a grade of B or higher was earned and a cumulative GPA of 2.0 or better.
 Pre: consent.